 The immersive installation Anspayaxw uses photography, voice and environmental recordings.
 Photographs taken by Wynne and artist Denise Hawrysio were digitally manipulated by Wynne and printed onto bespoke speaker panels: each photograph becomes a flat loudspeaker, an independent sound source reproducing one of 12 audio channels.

-Showings include: Border Zones: New Art Across Cultures, Museum of Anthropology (MoA) Vancouver 2010, 115,831 visitors; Hazelton BC 2011, and in San Francisco as part of the American Anthropological Association Conference 2012.
-Anspayaxw showed as a solo exhibition at MoA’s Satellite Gallery 2013, where Wynne collaborated with Peterson and anthropologist Kate Hennessey (Simon Fraser University) on an interdisciplinary symposium, ‘Problematizing Research on Endangered Languages: Indigeneity, Community, and Creative Practice’, a series of presentations and roundtable discussions with artists, community members and academics.
+Anspayaxw was first shown as part of the exhibition Border Zones: New Art Across Cultures at the Museum of Anthropology (MoA), Vancouver, in 2010, which attracted 115,831 visitors.
+It also showed at the Ksan Cultural Centre in Gitxsan territory in 2011, in San Francisco as part of the American Anthropological Association Conference 2012, and as a solo exhibition at MoA’s Satellite Gallery 2013 and at the Surrey Art Gallery in 2015.
+To coincide with the 2013 exhibition, Wynne collaborated with linguist Tyler Peterson and anthropologist Kate Hennessey (Simon Fraser University) to organise an interdisciplinary symposium, Problematizing Research on Endangered Languages: Indigeneity, Community, and Creative Practice.
+Hosted by MoA, this was a series of presentations, performances, and roundtable discussions with artists, community members and academics.

-Commissions drawing on the research materials: ‘The True Language’, BBC Radio 4 2012 and a sound piece ‘Kispiox’ for the ‘Sounds (Extra)Ordinary’ exhibition Halifax, Canada, 2012, which was widely broadcast across Canada.
+Commissions drawing on the research materials include The True Language, BBC Radio 4 (2012) and a sound piece Kispiox for the Sounds (Extra)Ordinary exhibition Halifax, Canada, 2012, which was widely broadcast across Canada.

 Images by Scott Massey